quicwg/base-drafts/draft-ietf-quic-transport.md

 The creation of a registries MAY identify a range of codepoints where registrations are governed by a different registration policy.
-For instance, the registries for 62-bit codepoints in this document have stricted policies for codepoints in the range from 0 to 63.
+For instance, the registries for 62-bit codepoints in this document have stricter policies for codepoints in the range from 0 to 63.

 Any stricter requirements for permanent registrations do not prevent provisional